sulfo/xml-sitemap-feed/readme.txt

 === XML Sitemap Feed ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap%20Feed&item_number=3%2e8&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: sitemap, xml sitemap, sitemap.xml, google, yahoo, bing, wpmu, feed Requires at least: 2.6
+Tags: xml, sitemap, xml sitemap, sitemap.xml, Google, Yahoo, Bing, Live, MSN, wpmu, feed Requires at least: 2.6
 Tested up to: 3.0
-Stable tag: 3.7.4
+Stable tag: 3.8

-Creates a feed that complies with the XML Sitemap protocol ready for indexing by Google, Yahoo, Bing, Ask and others.
+Creates a feed (or more when using qTranlate) that complies with the XML Sitemap protocol for indexing by Google, Yahoo, Bing, Ask and others.

 == Description ==

 This plugin dynamically creates an feed that complies with the **XML Sitemap** protocol.
 There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml and on yourblogurl.tld/?feed=sitemap for if you do not use a fancy permalink structure, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

+**Now qTranslate compatible!** Tested in Pre-Path and Query Modus.
+Each language on your site will have its own XML Sitemap.

-A reference to it is added to your (by WordPress dynamically created) **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.
+A reference to it (or them when using qTranslate) is added to the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap(s).

+*NOTES:*
-*NOTE:* If you _do not use fancy URL's_, if you have WordPress installed in a _subdirectory_ or if have _only pages_ and no posts, WordPress does **not** generate a robots.txt output. _You'll have to create your own and upload it to your site root!_ See FAQ's.
+1. If you _do not use fancy URL's_ or you have WordPress installed in a _subdirectory_, a dynamic robots.txt will **not** be generated. _You'll have to create your own and upload it to your site root!_ See FAQ's.
+2. On large sites, it is advised to use a good caching plugin like **Quick Cache**, **WP Super Cache** or **W3 Total Cache** to improve your site _and_ sitemap performance.

 = Advantages =